bbartling/predictive-occ-modeling/README.md

 Some modern BAS platforms ***could be capable*** of **parsing and ingesting CSV files**.
 Our `final_predicted_schedule.csv` leverages this capability; it is a static **Matrix Lookup Table** that a BAS platform can read.
 By comparing the current time to the table's structure, the system can instantly retrieve a **modeled predictive occupancy value** (0 or 1), which can then be used to control HVAC scheduling and optimal start algorithms.

-The "Winning model" determines the final schedule, but the output file itself is based on the **Probability Model**.
+The output file itself is based on the **Probability Model**.
 This model converts the historical likelihood of occupancy for every 15-minute interval into a binary decision.
 This conversion uses a **50% confidence threshold** (set by the variable `prob_threshold=0.5`).
 This threshold can be easily adjusted within the `occupancy_model_binary.py` script (e.g., to `0.85`) if a more conservative (stricter) control strategy is required.

   * **Rows (Index):** Time of day in decimal hours (e.g., `0.0` is Midnight, `14.5` is 2:30 PM).
   * **Columns (Header):** Day of the week, where `0` = Monday and `6` = Sunday.